 Warner Castle and Sunken Garden

 A castled Gothic-styled residence that was the home of Rochester attorney and newspaper editor Horatio Gates Warner.
-This castled Gothic-style residence historic castle is the headquarters for the Rochester Civic Garden Center (see more info below on the RCGC).
 The Sunken Garden behind the Castle is a popular site for wedding photographs.
 For information and reservations please call (585) 753-7275 or go to our Online Weddings Reservation System

 Located near the corner of Highland and South Avenues, the Lilac Arches features interesting architectural form, a brick patio and benches.
 This site is available for rent for small receptions and weddings.
 For information and reservations please call 585 753-PARK (7275) or go to our Online Weddings Reservation System.